wylker/zomboid.ceilings/README.md

 # Ceilings Mod for Project Zomboid B42

 Build ceilings at the z+1 level above your character!
-This mod integrates with Project Zomboid's new B42 building system to enable ceiling construction that follows realistic structural requirements.
+This mod integrates with Project Zomboid's new B42 building system to enable ceiling construction with support constraints.

 ## Features